I hate the elliptical. Literally hate it. The StairMaster is better than the stinking elliptical.

 “Lifting Weights Will Make Me Bulky”

 Ah yes.
 The ever popular “weights will make me bulky argument”.

-Here’s the deal.
+Here’s the deal, mama.
 Lifting weights will not make you bulk unless you are PURPOSEFULLY going for that look.
 It’s really that simple.
 Remember what I said about traditional cardio and building back muscles?

 If you’re wanting to lose weight, you have to burn more calories than you consume.
 If you want to sculpt your body to look healthy and fit- lift weights.
 Make ‘em heavy weights while you’re at it.

 This one I can sort of see why this has stuck in the normal realm of thinking, but it’s not true.
 So, let’s walk through this.

 When you lift weights, the weights are making your muscles contract which makes them shorter, right?
 Yep.

 Does that mean that the shorter muscle causes inflexibility?
 Not unless you allow it.

 Working on your flexibility while you’re weight training is just as important as working on your flexibility while you’re doing other workout regimens.

 You should always have a cool down and a stretch session at the end of your workout.
 Stretch those muscles back out and your flexibility will be fine.